 In addition to offering a tonifying influence on reproductive (sexual), neurological, renal (kidney) and endocrine functions, it is also nourishing to the blood and moistening to the colon.
 In Chinese herbalism, is believed to enter both the large intestine as well as kidney meridian organ systems.

-Cistanche, typically prepared as an alcohol extract, is a frequently recommended tonic for the elderly who are likely to suffer from Yang and Yin deficiency.
+Cistanche, typically prepared as an alcohol extract, is a frequently recommended tonic for the elderly who are likely challenged by both Yang and Yin deficiency.
 Its warming yet moistening nature and gentle action is helpful for increasing physical strength.
 It is a common ingredient used along with other tonics, like eucommia and morinda, for building skeletal structure and stability in the joints.
 It is likewise both reinforcing to the back as well as the knees.

 In some anti-aging research, Cistanche deserticola extract additionally appeared to "promote quality of life by decreasing fatigue, activating immune function and favorably affecting the vascular system in the elderly."